How Do I Make My Candles at Home?

 The following is a list of the materials required to create your candles at home:

-Candle Wax: Typically, candle wax is sold in the form of wax shavings or flakes, which you can buy in large quantities online or at your neighborhood craft store.
+Candle Wax: Typically, candle wax is sold in the form of wax shavings or flakes.
 Popular options include paraffin wax and natural waxes like soy and beeswax.

 Wicks: All candles require a wick.
 Typically, wicks are constructed from zinc, wood, cotton, or paper.

-Scent Oils: Essential oils or fragrance oils are added to the melted wax during the candle-making process to give scented candles their scent.
+Scent Oils: Fragrance oils are added to the melted wax during the candle-making process to give scented candles their scent.

 A spatula: An even melt can be achieved by swirling wax with a heat-resistant spatula.

-Heatproof Container: Tin cans, glass jars, and mason jars work well as candle containers.
+Heatproof Container: Candle tins, glass jars, and mason jars work well as candle containers.
 Your candle will be greater the larger the container.

 Steps for Making the Candle